Joining the league

 The Club Secretary or other club representative should attend the fixtures meeting (held the week after the AGM) to compile the Club’s fixtures for the forthcoming season.
 The subscription charge & any fines are payable to the League Treasurer at this meeting.
 Clubs will also receive a supply of match score cards at this meeting.

 Following the meeting, the Club Secretary must send a copy of their fixture list to their opposing clubs within their division & the League Match Secretary.
 Upon receipt Club Secretaries must check the details for their matches against their own fixture list & email confirmation to the Secretary concerned confirming receipt of the fixture list & agreement of the match dates/times.
+Failure to email a copy of the club’s fixture list to the League Match Secretary within 14 days of the fixtures meeting will incur a fine of £10.

 The season commences in September & all matches should be played by 30th April.